trustoverip/spec-up-t-website/docs/q-and-a.md

 The repo Spec-Up-T doesn't generate an example specification on github.io. because it's not the purpose of this repo.
 Your example site will pop up when “spec-up-t” is installed in node_modules of spec-up-t-starterpack when you run npm install.

+## How to integrate Spec-Up-T in other systems

-## We already have a Docusaurus (or Jekyll, etc) site.
+We already have a Docusaurus (or Jekyll, etc) site.
 Is it possible to have a Spec-Up-T specification inside this site?

 Yes and No.

-No:
+### No

 Installing Spec-Up-T inside Docusaurus (or Jekyll, etc) is possible, however it is not recommended practice to have nested node_modules directories.
 Docusaurus (or Jekyll, etc) have their own node_modules directory.
 You can install Spec-Up-T in a sub directory in which it will get it's own node_modules directory after installation but this is not recommended.

-Yes:
+### Yes

 You can install Spec-Up-T in it's own separate directory in your file system and generate the index.html file.
 This file can be moved around freely and live in it's own directory, for example in the /static directory of your Docusaurus site.
 You can rename index.html to foo.html or whatever you like.
 You could link to this file from other files in your Docusaurus site.

 However, the Spec-Up-T file (a one-page website) will have it's own menu and have no connection to your Docusaurus site.